shaloo/docs.arcana/docs/tutorials/code-samples/vanilla-html-js-sample.md

 # HTML/CSS/JS App Code Sample

-First of all, before adding any code to the Web3 app, [[configure-auth|register the app and configure user onboarding options and other settings]] using the {{config.extra.arcana.dashboard_name}}: {% include "./text-snippets/db_portal_url.md" %}.
+First of all, before adding any code to the Web3 app, [[register-app-auth|register the app and configure user onboarding options and other settings]] using the {{config.extra.arcana.dashboard_name}}: {% include "./text-snippets/db_portal_url.md" %}.

 Next, install the `{{ config.extra.arcana.auth_sdk_pkg_name }}` package, [[integrate-vanilla-app|integrate the HTML/CSS/JS app]], and then add code in the app to [[index-onboard-users|onboard users]].
 Only authenticated users can access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions.